Things to Do in West Hollywood

 What are some things to do in West Hollywood?

 What’s in West Hollywood?

 This question should probably be, “What’s NOT in West Hollywood?” because everything you could possibly imagine can be found in WeHo.

 To start with, the West Hollywood restaurant and bar scene is fantastic—especially along the Sunset Strip, which runs 1.6 miles along Sunset Boulevard from Crescent Heights Boulevard to Sierra Drive.
-It’s home to excellent boutiques and restaurants, as well as famous concert clubs like The Roxy, The Viper Room, and Whiskey A Go-Go, and comedy hotspots The Comedy Store and Laugh Factory.
+It’s home to excellent boutiques and restaurants, as well as famous concert clubs like The Roxy, The Viper Room (which is now open for happy hour, 4pm-7pm), and Whiskey A Go-Go, and comedy hotspots The Comedy Store and Laugh Factory.

 With WeHo being such a hotbed of creativity, there are dozens of local art galleries.
 Moran Bondaroff and Hamilton-Selway Fine Art are just two of the stand-outs.
 There are also the shops of Melrose Avenue, and the West Hollywood Design District, where “over 250 global merchants and creative leaders have chosen the walkable radius of Melrose Avenue, Beverly Boulevard, and Robertson Boulevard as their West Coast home.”

 Local nearby attractions include the iconic TCL Chinese Theatre for the latest movie premieres, The Hollywood Bowl for the best in concerts, the Los Angeles County Museum of Art, the La Brea Tar Pits & Museum, the Getty Center, and the world’s most famous sidewalk: the Hollywood Walk of Fame.